2020 Student Research Symposium

-The Canadian Network of Asset Managers (CNAM) invites you join us for its 13th Annual Conference in beautiful Kelowna, BC from May 6 – 9, 2019.
-This year CNAM will be holding its 6th annual Student Research Symposium.
+The Canadian Network of Asset Managers (CNAM) is hosting its Annual Conference in St. John’s Newfoundland from May 11-14, 2020.
+This year CNAM will be holding its 7th annual Student Research Symposium.
 The purpose of the symposium is to showcase asset management research projects in Canadian universities and provide a platform for communication, collaboration and networking among young researchers and practitioners in the field of asset management.
-The 2019 conference theme is “Continuing our Success on the Asset Management Journey” and poster presentations are being solicited that fall within one of the following topics:
+The 2020 conference theme “ASSET MANAGEMENT: ROCK SOLID!” poster presentations are being solicited that fall within one of the following topics:

 Strategies for the Future

 - Impacts of climate change and the role of AM in climate resiliency

 - Role of continuous improvement in asset management practice